 Along the north Cornwall coast, around 30 minutes’drive from Newquay and St Ives, Portreath Arms has a cosy bar and restaurant serving fresh home-cooked food.

-The best place we have stayed at on our south west coast pathway this time
+Amazing food both in the evening and at breakfast.
+The staff were such fun and so welcoming The best place we have stayed at on our south west coast pathway this time

 Located in Portreath, 1.4 km from Portreath Beach, Gwel an Mor provides accommodation with a fitness centre, free private parking, a garden and a terrace.